French Cantatas

 Clérambault, Leclair, Telemann

-Les Musiciens de Saint-Julien, enhanced by the voice of soprano Élodie Fonnard, have devised a program inspired by mythology that focuses on Clérambault and two of his contemporaries.
-This master of the secular baroque cantata leads the way to a highly operatic and typically French musical experience.
+The Musicians of Saint-Julien, enhanced by the voice of the soprano of Élodie Fonnard, follow Clérambault and two of his contemporaries for a program of mythological inspiration.
+The master of the baroque secular cantata opens the doors to a very operatic, typically French musical moment.

 6 musicians